 1. Air in the system

-The first and foremost reason why your dashboard lights might go off when you pump your brakes is because of the air in the system.
+The first reason why your dashboard lights might go off when you pump your brakes is because of the air in the system.
 When there’s air in the brakes, it prevents the hydraulic fluid from flowing properly which can lead to a whole host of problems, including dashboard lights.

 The hydraulic fluid acts as a cushion for the brakes, so when there’s air in the system, it can cause the brakes to feel spongy and less responsive.
 If you suspect that your brakes have air in them, be sure to have a professional check it out as soon as possible to avoid future problems.